zparvez2z/TLDR/Data_Engineering/Data_camp_data_engineering_for_everyone.md

 * Source of data
 * where data is being/has been used
 * Owner of the data
-* Frequecny of data update
+* Frequency of data update
 * data governance
 * Ensure reproducibility
 * No catalog -> data swamp